The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 You will also notice that Monash says that, “5 squares or ½ small bar” of Dark Chocolate is low FODMAP.
 This means nothing.
 It’s like saying ⅛ of an avocado is low FODMAP, when an avocado can weigh 3-ounces or over 5-pounds!
 Always pay attention to the weights.

-If you ask me, it shouldn’t be there and in fact, in (most) better quality dark chocolates you will not find dairy.
+Monash University and FODMAP Friendly both lab tested dark chocolates that contain dairy.
+Most better quality dark chocolates do not contain dairy.
 High quality dark chocolate should contain cacao mass, sugar and perhaps vanilla and lecithin (an emulsifier) – and nothing else.
 (By the way, soy lecithin is low FODMAP).

 (We are talking about pure dark chocolates of course.
 If you are looking at a bar that has nuts or caramel or another inclusion or flavor, then that is a flavored bar.
 Another exclusion would be dark milk chocolates.
-These are chocolates that contain dairy but have cacao content of 40%, 60%, 70% and more).
+Milk chocolates are chocolates that contain dairy but have cacao content of 40%, 60%, 70% and more; please see our milk chocolate article).

 The dairy will add richness and you can detect a different kind of mouthfeel in these chocolates.
 The dairy coats my palate, but not in a good way (my opinion).
 It is a cheaper way to create a richness in a chocolate without more (or any) expensive cocoa butter.